Last updated: 051111

 Gerunds & High Anxiety Prose

 HAP is intended to suggest subliminally that the writer (who has doubts about being sufficiently educated and competent) is very educated and competent, and is also taking the task at hand very seriously.
-When it is bad enough to intrude on the reader's attention, HAP mostly suggests high anxiety, and perhaps an intention to deceive.
+When it is bad enough to intrude on the reader's attention, HAP mostly suggests high anxiety, and perhaps an intention to deceive and it rapidly becomes annoying or silly.
 Being formal without being silly is a challenge, to which HAP is not a very good answer.
 (Actually, being human without being silly is rather a challenge, but never mind that now.)
+In the following absurd use of the passive, the chair of the Democratic Party opened himself up to widespread giggling as he described its goals in 2004:

 One characteristic of HAP is overuse of the gerund.
 An English gerund is a verb form ending in -ing that is used as a noun: